christopher-wolff-zz/news-analysis/README.md

 ```
 prior to that to resolve a certificate conflict that appears between nltk and python 3.

-In order to use the *query* feature that enables you to send requests to the New York Times Most Popular API and store the results automatically, you will need to obtain an API key [here](https://developer.nytimes.com/signup).
-Add it to file *settings_example.json* under the "API" field, and rename the file to *settings.json*.
+In order to use the query feature that enables you to send requests to the New York Times Most Popular API and store the results automatically, you will need to obtain an API key [here](https://developer.nytimes.com/signup).
+Add it to file settings_example.json under the "API" field, and rename the file to settings.json.

 ## Running the project